polling-repo-continua/TRIFECTA-Search-Tool/README.md

 ![Screenshot (594)](https://user-images.githubusercontent.com/87498078/136637874-819aa11e-923e-41dd-a756-57ec19a998ec.png)

 TRIFECTA is a batch script that allows you to search a phrase or keywords with 12 different search engines.
+You can do so one at a time or all at once.
 The options are as follows:

 1. Yahoo